dvidelabs/flatcc/README.md

 ## Status

-Release 0.5.1 quickly followed 0.5.1 because of a buffer overrun was reported in the JSON printer just after the 0.5.0 release.
-JSON printing and parsing have also been made more consistent to help parse and print tables other than the schema root as seen in the test driver in [test_json.c].
+Release 0.5.1 fixes a buffer overrun in the JSON printer and improves the portable libraries <stdalign.h> compatibility with C++ and the embedded `newlib` standard library.
+JSON printing and parsing has been made more consistent to help parse and print tables other than the schema root as seen in the test driver in [test_json.c].
 The [monster_test.fbs] file has been reorganized to keep the Monster table more consistent with Googles flatc version and a minor schema namespace inconsistency has been resolved as a result.
 Explicit references to portable headers have been moved out of generated source. extern "C" C++ guards added around generated headers.
 0.5.1 also cleaned up the low-level union interface so the terms { type, value } are used consistently over { type, member } and { types, members }.

-Release 0.5.0 aims to reach feature parity with C++ FlatBuffers as of end 2017.
-These new features are union vectors and mixed type unions that can include tables, structs and strings, and type aliases for int8, uint8, int16, uint16, int32, uint32, int64, uint64, float32, float64 types in the schema.
-Support for base64(url) JSON encoded [ubyte] vectors has been added which will also be added to Googles flatc tool in a future release.
-In addition the following changes have been added:
-Runtime builder library support for `aligned_alloc/free`.
-Handling of unions is slightly incompatible with previous releases as covered in the documentation and the changelog. v0.5.0 fixes a bug that could cause a JSON parser to reject some valid symbols for some schemas and also fixes a non-critical JSON scoping issue with symbolic union names and a bug verifying buffers with a struct as root.
-Low-level custom frame support has been improved in the builder library which is useful for complex parsing scenarios.

-Main features supported as of 0.5.0
+Main features supported as of 0.5.1

 - generated FlatBuffers reader and builder headers for C
 - generated FlatBuffers verifier headers for C